 2. Pump from the underdog side for at least 5 minutes after each feeding session.

 This may not produce any milk at first, but what it will do is give your breast the sensation that it should be producing more.
 If you do this a few times a day, you will see an improvement within a week or less.

-Use this hands-free pump on the underdog side when breastfeeding on the other side.
+4. Use [this] hands-free pump on the underdog side when breastfeeding on the opposite side.